-Tru64 UNIX provides socket communication between a process running locally and one running on a remote host when a domain of AF_INET is specified.
+The operating system provides socket communication between a process running locally and one running on a remote host when a domain of AF_INET or AF_INET6 is specified.
 This domain requires that TCP/IP be configured and running on your system.
+See Chapter 9 for information on AF_INET and AF_INET6 sockets coexistence.